|

 Price: This AWESOME experience will set you back €8 and is totally worth the money!

-Local Tip: Kilmainham Jail is an extremely popular attraction and often books well in advance.
+Local Tip: Kilmainham Jail is an extremely popular attraction, tickets go on sale 28 days in advance and often sell out.
 However, cancelled tickets are released each morning between 9:15am-9:30am.

 Stop 2: Christchurch, St. Patrick Catedral & Dublin Castle